-There is hope, innovation and support available for those with all forms of skin cancer here at the U-M Comprehensive Cancer Center
+There is hope, innovation and support available for those with all forms of skin cancer here at the U-M Rogel Cancer Center

 With more than 10,000 patient visits a year, skin cancer patients at the University of Michigan are seen in one of the premier Skin Cancer Program's regionally and nationally.
 The Program offers treatment for:

 - Merkel cell cancer and the entire spectrum of rarer cancers